 In order that we may operate with this comportment as an object, this work will name this comportment in a word — ‘episteme’.
 The identification of episteme will itself allow for an understanding of the reification of the metaphysical object ‘power’.
 The identification of these twofold complimentary objects will allow this work to frame the utility which truth assumed in the project of later modernization, in service to an economy of imperium (Latin, ‘I command’).
 This utility will make bare the deprivation of truth in later modernization.
 This deprivation will then affirm the necessity of a work concerning itself with truth and authenticity.

-While this work has been constructed under the presumption that liberal values will continue to guide every human project in our futural continuum, this work will also diagnose a perversion of enlightenment values — namely that ideal which goes by the name ‘liberalism’.
+While this work has been constructed under the presumption that enlightenment values will continue to guide every human project in our futural continuum, this work will also diagnose a perversion of those values — namely that approach to governance which has gone by the name ‘liberalism’.
 For those who are acquainted with the metamodern discussion, the historical narrative will conclude by deflating concern for what has been called ‘the problematizing of critique’ from within the metamodern paradigm.
 In deflating this concern, our prescriptions will have addressed the challenges of later modernization — namely, alienation, estrangement, and civic apathy.
 Of course, it should be innately intuitive that a nation which is attuned to a liberation of authenticity is one which is actively nurturing the conditions for healthy democratic participation.
 We understand that a liberation of authenticity can only be achieved by way of intimacy and listening, safety and security, sympathy and understanding.
 In as much, the prescriptions herein offer better solutions for liberty than what liberalism can offer to us today.